dsparling15/hello-world/README.md

 # hello-world
-I am a student who does not want to do this project right now, but here we are.
+I am a student who still does not understand Github, but whatever.